 Incline Bench Press

-Next up we have the Incline Bench Press!
-Using this movement gives you a slightly greater range of motion that, in theory, should help you build more muscle over the regular Bench Press.
+Next up we have the incline press!
+Using this movement gives you a slightly greater range of motion that, in theory, should help with muscle growth over the regular barbell Bench Press.
 You also can target the upper chest fibers that are RARELY overdeveloped.

 The only main downside to this movement is your ego.
 Because of the angle, you’re in while performing this exercise you can’t use as much weight.
 This is due to the shoulders assisting more compared to a flat barbell bench.

-Doing Flat Bench and then switching to Incline Barbell Bench could result in excessive junk volume.
-Multiple heavy barbell movements in the same session is hard to keep the intensity up after all.
+Doing the flat bench press and then switching to the incline press could result in excessive junk volume.
+Multiple heavy barbell movements in the same session are hard to keep the intensity up after all.

-A better way to set it up is doing Barbell Incline Bench for sets of 6-12, then, following this up with Dumbbell Bench Press for 10-20 reps.
-This way you can work on the slow twitch muscle fibers after the fast twitch fibers.
+A better way to set it up is doing Barbell Incline Bench for sets of 5-8, then, following this up with Dumbbell Bench Press for 5-8 reps.

 Try this out on your next Bench day and let me know what kind of results you get!